romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_map-herbeira-evolution**. **a-b.** Different geological maps of the *Herbeira* massif.
 In **a** and **d**, the contact between the E and W part of the massif is considered as primary (and the massif interpreted as a synform).
 In **c** and **d**, it is considered as tectonic along the Trans-Herbeira Fault (THF) or Trans-Herbeira Shear Zone (THSZ).

+> NOTE: Maybe add some details (e.g. synform axis) on the relevant maps.

 In contrast, García-Izquierdo (2005) described this structure as a ~200-m-wide Trans Herbeira Shear Zone (THSZ) where deformation is concentrated in cm- to m-thick mylonitic bands (**Fig_thf-cross-section**).
 In the cross section near **Stop 1.7**, a grain-size decrease is observed in the Amp-rich peridotites as the structure is approach, accompanied by an increasingly dipping planar fabric which progressively aligns to the near-vertical mylonitic bands, cutting the compositional layering at a very low angle (**Fig_thf-cross-section**).
 Subhorizontal lineations in the area are defined by the stretching of Px  and the orientation of Amp aggregates, similarly oriented to lineations observed across the massif.
 The anastomosing structure of the mylonitic bands indicate a sinistral movement in a transtensional regime, as suggested by SSW-plunging lineations (García-Izquierdo, 2005).
 The THF/THSZ is inferred to have normal component with the eastern block as hanging wall and an estimated vertical displacement of 400 m.

 <img src="cabo-ortegal/fieldguide_figures/thf-cross-section.png"